strawstack/PathPuzzle/README_TEMPLATE.md

 ## HOW TO ANSWER

-1. A valid answer takes the form of {{LENGTH}} hex digits.
-Ex. {{EXAMPLE}}
-2. Create an issue with the title `Puzzle|ANSWER`
+1. Create an issue with the title `Puzzle|ANSWER`
-3. Replace `ANSWER` with your answer.
+2. Replace `ANSWER` with your answer.
 Ex. `Puzzle|E3A2...`
-4. A Github Action will automatically validate your answer, and close the issue when its finished!
+3. A Github Action will automatically validate your answer, and close the issue when its finished!

 ## Create an Issue